SeanLehey/SeanLehey/README.md

 > [!NOTE]
-> All writing is done by me.
-I do not use LLMs to do my writing for me.
+> All of the writing in my GitHub projects is produced and typed by hand.
 See my [AI Ethics Statement](https://github.com/SeanLehey/Personal-AI-Ethics-Statement) for more details.

 # Welcome to my personal portfolio.